Created: 2017.02.10 | Last updated: 2020.06.23

-As most of my friends know, I laugh anytime someone says that something in computers will take 2 billion years to crack.
+As most of my friends know, I have for decades laughed anytime someone says that something in computers will take 2 billion years to crack.
 My response is: You can crack it in 10 years.
-Just do NOTHING for 9 years and 364 days, then crack it the last day.
+Just do NOTHING for 9 years and 364 days, then crack it the last day using the equipment you buy that day instead of this now 10 year old stuff.
+Note that in the 10 year to today (2017) while CPU raw speeds haven't increased a billion fold, a combination of GPU improvements and algorithmic improvements have sped up by 600 billion, allowing a 2 billion YEAR job to be done in roughly 1 or 2 days now.

 All passwords with a length up to 15 characters cracked in < 15 hours with 4 nvidia gtx 2080ti 22.7 sextillion keys per second per gpu